asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 To create the VPC endpoint for the Amazon ECS service, use the [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) procedure in the *Amazon VPC User Guide* to create the following endpoints\.
 ### Creating an interface endpoint
-#### Interface VPC endpoints \(AWS PrivateLink\)

-An interface VPC endpoint \(interface endpoint\) enables you to connect to services powered by AWS PrivateLink\.
-These services include some AWS services, services hosted by other AWS customers and Partners in their own VPCs \(referred to as *endpoint services*\), and supported AWS Marketplace Partner services\.
-The owner of the service is the *service provider*, and you, as the principal creating the interface endpoint, are the *service consumer*\.
-The following are the general steps for setting up an interface endpoint:

-1. Choose the VPC in which to create the interface endpoint, and provide the name of the AWS service, endpoint service, or AWS Marketplace service to which you're connecting\.

-1. Choose a subnet in your VPC to use the interface endpoint\.
-We create an *endpoint network interface* in the subnet\.
-You can specify more than one subnet in different Availability Zones \(as supported by the service\) to help ensure that your interface endpoint is resilient to Availability Zone failures\.
-In that case, we create an endpoint network interface in each subnet that you specify\.
-**Note**
-An endpoint network interface is a requester\-managed network interface\.
-You can view it in your account, but you cannot manage it yourself\.
-For more information, see [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html)\.

-1. Specify the security groups to associate with the endpoint network interface\.
-The security group rules control the traffic to the endpoint network interface from resources in your VPC\.
-If you do not specify a security group, we associate the default security group for the VPC\.

-1. \(Optional, AWS services and AWS Marketplace Partner services only\) Enable [private DNS](#vpce-private-dns) for the endpoint to enable you to make requests to the service using its default DNS hostname\.
-**Important**
-Private DNS is enabled by default for endpoints created for AWS services and AWS Marketplace Partner services\.
-Private DNS is enabled in the other subnets which are in the same VPC and Availability Zone or Local Zone\.

-1. When the service provider and the consumer are in different accounts, see [Interface endpoint Availability Zone considerations](#vpce-interface-availability-zones) for information about how to use Availability Zone IDs to identify the interface endpoint Availability Zone\.

-1. After you create the interface endpoint, it's available to use when it's accepted by the service provider\.
-The service provider must configure the service to accept requests automatically or manually\.
-AWS services and AWS Marketplace services generally accept all endpoint requests automatically\.
-For more information about the lifecycle of an endpoint, see [Interface endpoint lifecycle](#vpce-interface-lifecycle)\.

-Services cannot initiate requests to resources in your VPC through the endpoint\.
-An endpoint only returns responses to traffic that is initiated from resources in your VPC\.
-Before you integrate a service and an endpoint, review the service\-specific VPC endpoint documentation for any service\-specific configuration and limitations\.

 To create an interface endpoint, you must specify the VPC in which to create the interface endpoint, and the service to which to establish the connection\.

-For AWS services, or AWS Marketplace Partner services, you can optionally enable [private DNS](#vpce-private-dns) for the endpoint to enable you to make requests to the service using its default DNS hostname\.

-**Important**
-Private DNS is enabled by default for endpoints created for AWS services and AWS Marketplace Partner services\.

 ------
 #### [ Console ]